Near-critical dimers and massive SLE: Introduction

+Likewise, in the massive case, suppose that $\rho^\delta(v)={\delta^2}\rho(v)/2+o(\delta^2)$.
+Then the random walk corresponding to $\P^{(\rho^\delta)}$, converges (under the same scaling) to massive Brownian motion with profile $\rho$, i.e. its law converges to the measure $\P_x^{(\rho)}$ whose Radon--Nikodym derivative with respect to Brownian motion is given by

 \paragraph{Organisation of the paper.} In Section \ref{section:DriftMass} we state and prove the discrete Girsanov identities and explain the implication for the connection between drifted and massive walks which lies at the heart of this paper.
 In Section \ref{section:convergence} we extend Chelkak and Wan's result about the convergence of the massive LERW to massive SLE$_2$ to the directed triangular case; the additional difficulty compared to their setup is the lack of reversibility.
-At this stage Theorems \ref{T:radialmassive_dimers} and \ref{T:convergenceTree} are proved.
+At this stage Theorem \ref{T:convergenceTree} are proved.

-In Section \ref{S:LERW_general} we show how to get the existence of a scaling limit for loop-erased random walk on graphs where the drift is a variable function of the vertices (in particular, the scaling limit of random walk is allowed to be Browian motion with variable drift).
-The final Section \ref{S:height} contains the arguments in order to transfer results about convergence of trees to convergence of height function (which implies in particular the conformal covariance of Theorem \ref{T:covariance}).
+In Sections \ref{S:LERW_general} and \ref{sec:drift} we show how to get the existence of a scaling limit for loop-erased random walk on graphs where the drift is a variable function of the vertices given by the gradient of a potential (in particular, the scaling limit of the random walk is given by a Langevin diffusion).
+Finally in Section \ref{sec:drift} we transfer results about convergence of trees to convergence of height function (which implies in particular the conformal covariance of Theorem \ref{T:covariance}).

-\paragraph{Acknowledgements.} Both authors thank Dima Chelkak and Marcin Lis for a number of illuminating conversations, as well as Christophe Garban for some comments on a draft.
-Research of the first author is supported by FWF grant P33083, ``Scaling limits in random conformal geometry''.
-The paper was finished while the first author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2022 semester on \emph{Analysis and Geometry of Random Spaces}, which was supported by the National Science Foundation under Grant No. DMS-1928930.
+\paragraph{Acknowledgements.} Both authors thank Dima Chelkak and Marcin Lis for a number of illuminating conversations, as well as Christophe Garban for a number of comments on a draft.
+Fredrik Viklund made a number of useful suggestions which among other things helped improve the presentation.
+Research of the first author is supported by FWF grants 10.55776/P33083, ``Scaling limits in random conformal geometry'' and SFB grant 10.55776/F1002, ``Discrete Random Structures: enumeration and scaling limits''.

+Part of the paper was written while the first author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2022 semester on \emph{Analysis and Geometry of Random Spaces}, which was supported by the National Science Foundation under Grant No. DMS-1928930.